bgoonz/gists-revamp/by-extension/markdown/dad-jokes.md

 ---

-Java truly is an OOP language…
+Java truly is an OOP language...

 As in: OOPs I used Java!